openedx/edx-documentation/en_us/shared/students/SFD_notes.rst

 You can view your course notes in two places.

 * You can view individual notes on the page where you created the notes.
 To see your notes, go to the unit that contains your note and move your cursor over or select the highlighted text.
 When you select the highlighted text, your note remains open until you move outside the highlighted text.

-* You can view all the notes you have made in the course on the **Notes** page.
-  You can also search your notes on this page.
+* You can view a list of the notes you have made in the course on the **Notes** page.
+You can also search your notes and tags on this page.

 .. _The Notes Page: